NeuroBio/pokemon-card-database/README.md

 ## Planning to implement
 * unit tests with Jasmine
 * custom icon
-* web scraper to get expansion data
+* web scraper or API calls to get expansion data from Bulbepedia